Learn About Making a Doctor Negligence Claim

 Can I Sue My Doctor Using A No Win No Fee Solicitor?

-• Under these terms, you pay nothing in fees at any stage before the end of the claim.
+• You pay nothing in fees at any stage before the end of the claim.

 • If you win your case, the solicitor doesn’t ask you to pay.
-Instead, they capture a percentage of your compensation award as their success fee.
+Instead, they’ll take a small percentage of the compensation awarded to you to cover their success fee.

-A legal cap is set for the percentage a solicitor can take, because of The Conditional Fee Agreements Order 2013.
-As a result, you’re guaranteed to get the clear majority of the award.
+A legal cap is set for the percentage a solicitor can take as their success fee.
+Therefore, claimants should always get to keep the majority of their compensation.
 Our solicitors are always open and transparent about what their success fee would look like.
+Details of payment will be outlined in your agreement with your solicitor.

 A solicitor talking to their client about making a doctor negligence claim.